cyberwani/featured-link-image/README.md

 ![FLI logo](https://github.com/brasofilo/featured-link-image/raw/master/metabox-sample.png)

 ## Description
-Developed for answering [this question](http://wordpress.stackexchange.com/questions/44902/uploading-images-for-links) in WordPress StackExchange.
+Developed inspired in [this question](http://wordpress.stackexchange.com/questions/44902/uploading-images-for-links) in WordPress StackExchange.

-This plugin adds a meta box where you can upload or select an image from your media library.
+The plugin adds a meta box where you can upload or select an image from your media library.

 After selection, the default Link Image field is populated with the image URL and a preview is available in the meta box.

+The plugin also adds a Thumbnail column in the page /wp-admin/link-manager.php

 ## Installation
 ### Requirements